ECMA-262-3 in detail. Chapter 5. Functions.

 delete Scope[0]; // remove specialObject from the front of scope chain

-Thus, outside the function this name is not available (since it is not present in parent scope), but special object has been saved in [[Scope]] of a function and there this name is available.
+Thus, from the outside this function name is not available (since it is not present in parent scope), but special object which has been saved in [[Scope]] of a function and there this name is available.

 It is necessary to note however, that some implementations, for example Rhino, save this optional name not in the special object but in the activation object of the FE.
 Implementation from Microsoft — JScript, completely breaking FE rules, keeps this name in the parent variables object and the function becomes available outside.

-Concerning implementations, some versions of SpiderMonkey have one feature related with this special object which can be treated as a bug (though all implemented according to the standard so it is more editorial defect of the specification).
-It is related with the mechanism of the identifier resolution: the scope chain analysis is two-dimensional and at resolving of an identifier considers as well a prototype chain of every object in the scope chain.
+Let’s have a look at how different implementations handle this problem.
+Some versions of SpiderMonkey have one feature related to special object which can be treated as a bug (although all was implemented according to the standard, so it is more of an editorial defect of the specification).
+It is related to the mechanism of the identifier resolution: the scope chain analysis is two-dimensional and when resolving an identifier it considers the prototype chain of every object in the scope chain as well.

-We can see this mechanism in action if define property in Object.prototype and reference to a “nonexistent” variable.
-Thus, at “x” name resolution in the following example, we reach global object, but there name “x” is also not found.
-However in SpiderMonkey the global object inherits from Object.prototype and, accordingly, name “x” is resolved there:
+We can see this mechanism in action if we define a property in Object.prototype and use a “nonexistent” variable from the code.
+In the following example when resolving the name x the global object is reached without finding x.
+However since in SpiderMonkey the global object inherits from Object.prototype the name x is resolved there:

 Object.prototype.x = 10;